Strangers in Harmony

-Strangers in Harmony was founded in January 2009 when tenor Eric Chung and bassman Mike Mendyke, two transplants from the East Coast vocal scene, decided on a whim to put together a group to compete in the NW Regional Harmony Sweepstakes.
-Six rehearsals later the group had their first public appearance at the Sweeps and tied for 2nd place.
+Strangers in Harmony was founded in January 2009 when two transplants from the East Coast vocal scene decided on a whim to put together a group to compete in the NW Regional Harmony Sweepstakes.
+Six rehearsals later they had their first public appearance at the Sweeps and tied for 2nd place.
+The current lineup includes bassman and co-founder Mike Mendyke, tenor and Portland local Ramsay "RC" Cowlishaw, baritone Roy Rasera, and tenor Mike "New Guy" Haines.

 R.C.